 ‘‘In 2018, we hadn’t found our way yet.
 We were trying to do all kinds of things, and Booking helped us focus.’’

-He encourages young entrepreneurs not to give up on their dreams. ‘‘Find something which you believe in, and just do it.
-That’s what we did with Questo.’’
+He encourages young entrepreneurs not to give up on their dreams. ‘‘Find something which you believe in and do it.
+That is what we did with Questo.’’

 Words: Kristina Hristova | Subbing: Karolina Pracht